cerisara/mousetodon/README.md

 - Search in toots
 - Switch between several accounts easily
 - Various language advanced features (words clouds, clustering...)
-(I'm an NLP researcher after all !)
+(I'm in NLP after all !)

 Current limitations:

-- Does not show images / videos
 - Does not show reply-history of toots
 - Does not show user details
 - Does not allow (yet) to reblog (in progress...)